 : CLINIC ROTATION 2: ENHANCEMENT OF CLINICAL SKILLS

 In Clinic Rotation 2, students begin to understand and perform in the role of a massage therapist in a clinical environment as they expand their participation in various aspects of clinic operations.
 Clinical interaction and communication skills advance beyond the basic level expected in Clinic Rotation 1.
 Students perform treatment sessions that incorporate both relaxation and rehabilitative techniques as learned in the classroom.

-: CLINIC ROTATION 1: FOUNDATIONAL SKILLS
+: CLINIC ROTATION 1: FOUNDATION SKILLS

 In Clinic Rotation 1, students are exposed to the function and role of a massage therapist in a clinical environment.
 Under the supervision of faculty, students participate in various aspects of clinic operations including: provision of care, communication regarding client care and services, case management, clinic flow, and documentation.
 Students perform basic 60 minute relaxation sessions on the public as learned in Relaxation Massage 1 & 2.

 : MASSAGE THERAPY FOR SPECIAL POPULATIONS